 A request for permit may be denied if in the opinion of the Superintendent or her designee,

 Our permits prohibit:

-Please remember, it is our responsibility to protect the natural, cultural, and recreational resources for which we are stewards of and responsible for.
+Please remember, it is the parkʻs responsibility to protect the natural, cultural, and recreational resources for which we are stewards of and responsible for.
 We cannot accommodate a project if it should include any of the above.

-All aerial filming must comply with applicable provisions of the Special Federal Aviation Regulation 50-2.
-All contracted companies must be certified by the Federal Aviation Administration for conducting filming.
-In these situations, we request that the company for which the permittee has contracted contact our office, as a courtesy, advising us of your activities.
+All aerial filming and photography must comply with applicable provisions of the Special Federal Aviation Regulation 50-2.
+All contracted companies must be certified by the Federal Aviation Administration.

 Contact Hawai`i Volcanoes National Park for access restrictions as active vents and lava flows are often in closed areas.